open-organization/open-decision-framework/ODF-community.md

  • Did we overlook something important?
 How do we address it?<br/><br/>
  • Does the decision need to be revisited?<br/><br/>
  • Did open decision-making lead to the desired outcomes?<br/><br/>
- • How can we share our lessons learned and encourage open decision-making at Red Hat?
+ • How can we share our lessons learned and encourage open decision-making?
 </td>
 </tr>
 </table>